 The duration of electronic flash is extremely brief, but the shutter must be fully open first, so that all areas of the frame are exposed simultaneously.
 At focal plane shutter speeds faster than maximum sync speed, the shutter is not fully open, and we see a black unexposed band at the top or bottom of our flash pictures (focal plane shutters are vertical travel today).
 If you rotate your camera to portrait orientation, you will of course see this dark band at one side.

-So flash sync speed is an issue, often limited to 1/200 second shutter speed in many cameras.
+So flash sync speed is an issue, often limited to 1/200 second shutter speed in many DSLR cameras which use the better focal plane shutters.
 We'll show that issue first before the text descriptions.

 Examples: These Nikon D300 and D800 (and the D7xxx family too) use different shutters with different life expectancies, but these (faster) better grade shutters offer sync at 1/320 second.
 The specs say 1/250 second, but they work well at 1/320 second.
 There is a warning in the manual, since 1/320 might cut off a little of a speedlight at its longer full power level.